Stopping Noise, Odors, Light Trespass and Other Nuisances

 Give CEDS a Call

-If the preceding actions have failed to resolve a nuisance then contact CEDS at 410-654-3021 or Rklein@ceds.org.
-We’ll be delighted to see if we can help you get the problem solved.
-There will not be any charge for this initial advice.
+If the preceding actions have failed to halt a nuisance then contact CEDS at 410-654-3021 or Help@ceds.org.
+We’ll be delighted to spend a few minutes exploring options you may not have pursued.
+There will not be any charge for this brief initial advice.
 And if we can’t nix the nuisance with this no-cost service, we can usually get it for fixed for a fee as low as $300 to $500.

 NUISANCES HARMING AMERICAN NEIGHBORHOODS